Braves vs Astros: A World Series 6 decades in the making

 Snitker certainly followed all of them.
 The 66-year-old Atlanta manager has spent four decades in the Braves’ organization as a player, coach and skipper.

-He tuned in Friday night when the Astros -- with his son, hitting coach Troy Snitker -- beat Boston in the clinching Game 6 of the ALCS.
+He tuned in Friday night when the Astros and son Troy beat Boston in the clinching Game 6 of the ALCS.

 “That was neat.
 Proud of him.
 Got to FaceTime with him.
 Watched the celebration,” he said, hours before the Braves finished off the Dodgers in Game 6 of the NLCS.